-Sevenoaks U3A is covered by an Agreement with the Copyright Licensing Agency (CLA), arranged through the Third Age Trust, for which it pays an annual fee.
+Sevenoaks u3a is covered by an Agreement with the Copyright Licensing Agency (CLA), arranged through the Third Age Trust, for which it pays an annual fee.
+A Copyright Licensing Agency (CLA) licence allows the copying and re-use of extracts from digital and printed books, magazines, journals and web sites for educational and teaching purposes.